MRimk/UniversityNotes/notes.md

 - number of error handling paths grows quickly with number of calls that may fail
 - each path produces a different path which might complicate cleanup

-Example of unnoticed problem:\
+Example of unnoticed problem:

 ```C
 *pwd_p = (char *)sqlite3_column_text(stmt, 0);
 ```

-This points to some memmory in sqlite, ie statement object owns memory buffer storing string.
-This might get deallocated before use (use after free problem).\
+This points to some memory in sqlite, ie statement object owns memory buffer storing string.
+This might get deallocated before use (use after free problem).

-To solve this we should make a copyt of the string:\
+To solve this we should make a copyt of the string:

 ```C
 *pwd_p = strdup((char *)sqlite3_column_text(stmt, 0));